pragsmike/failter/README.md

 ## Features

 -   **Prompt-Driven Logic:** Define complex text transformations in natural language, not code.
+-   **Self-Documenting Prompts:** Template files can contain their own YAML frontmatter for metadata, which is seamlessly ignored at runtime.
 -   **Systematic Experimentation:** Run trials across all combinations of inputs, prompts, and models automatically.
 -   **Automated Evaluation:** Use a powerful "judge" LLM (e.g., GPT-4o) to score the quality of each trial's output.
 -   **Flexible Scoring:** The evaluation system is pluggable.
 Define custom scoring strategies (e.g., letter grades, 0-100 numeric scores) that can be changed without altering core logic.